MarkPearlCoZa/Blog_General/_posts/2016-08-04-Stage-Model-of-Software-Development.md

 - When you change actors, the experience changes.
 - More actors on a stage doesn't mean the experience goes any faster.
 - Actors don't rehearse as a group all the time, they need their own personal time to learn their lines, master their craft, etc.

+## 4 Questions it tries to answer ##

+1) Why is turnover so expensive?
+2) Why can't we treat developers as interchangeable resources?
+3) Why is developer happiness so important?
+4) Why does the quality of the output reflect so directly the quality of the team's communication?

 ## How it answers the 4 Questions##